The Odeon of Herod Atticus: A Masterpiece of Roman Architecture

 A majestic showplace

-The Odeon of Herod Atticus was more than just a theater; it was a prestigious venue for major cultural events such as concerts, theatrical performances and singing competitions.
+Herod Atticus’ Odeon was more than just a theater.
+It was a prestigious venue for major cultural events.
+Concerts, theatrical performances and singing competitions were held there.

 Architectural Design and Noble Materials